Film Spoilers and

 Deckard joined love interest Rachael in the elevator as they left to escape the law into an uninhabited wilderness.

-However, in a tacked-on ending found in the 1982 theatrical version, a final voice-over narration explained that Rachael was a special replicant without a pre-set or fixed termination date.
+In a tacked-on ending found in the 1982 theatrical version, Deckard and Rachael left the city and were driving in a police spinner through an uninhabited wilderness, although they appeared to be soaring through clear blue skies.
+A final voice-over narration explained that Rachael was a special replicant without a pre-set or fixed termination date:

 The Blair Witch Project (1999)